Yale-Deep-Learning-for-Alzheimers/Alzheimers-DL-Network/README.md

 ## Data

 Our model is trained on structural MRI scans from the ADNI (Alzheimer's Disease Neuroimaging Initiative) database, which contains neuroimages assigned one of three labels: control (CN), representing no disorder; mild cognitive impairment (MCI); and Alzheimer's disease (AD).
-The MRI data's voxels are approximately 200 $\times$ 200 $\times$ 150 in resolution; since the exact resolutions of each image differ across the ADNI studies, the images are preprocessed to normalize dimensions.
+Since the exact resolutions of each neuroimage differ across the ADNI studies, the images are preprocessed to normalize dimensions.
 The images are in NIfTI file format (i.e. `.nii`), which are processed using the `nibabel` library before being converted to tensors for the model.

 ## Model Architecture